Usage data dashboard and overage calculations

 View the list of exports for each site and deactivate unnecessary exports to reduce overages:

-Select a number next to the necessary site in the Exports column to get to the Export Overview page of the site.
+Select a number next to the necessary site in the Exports column to go to the Overview tab of the Exports page of the site.

 Check the active exports and deactivate unimportant exports.